-College football enters a new era in 2014 with the College Football Playoff, and Director of Athletics Dan Radakovich is at the forefront.
-In 2013, he was one of 13 people, including one of only five FBS directors of athletics, to be named to the committee.
+College football entered a new era in 2014 with the College Football Playoff, and he was at the forefront.
+He was one of 13 people, including one of only five FBS directors of athletics, to be named to the committee.

 His selection to the committee is another testament to the level of respect he carries on a national basis.
-In 2012, he was named by NCAA President Mark Emmert as one of 10 directors of athletics from around the nation to a new advisory commission charged with making recommendations for the future of NCAA rules and policies.
+In 2012, he was named by NCAA President Mark Emmert as one of 10 directors of athletics to a new advisory commission charged with making recommendations for the future of NCAA rules and policies.

-Six of Clemson’s athletic teams and more than 53 percent of all student-athletes posted a 2014 spring semester grade point average of 3.0 or better, and student-athletes earned a cumulative grade point average of 2.90.
+Six of Clemson’s athletic teams and more than 53 percent of all student-athletes posted a 2014 spring semester GPA of 3.0 or better, and student-athletes earned a cumulative GPA of 2.90.

 In 2013, the football team finished with an 11-2 mark, a No. 7 national ranking in the USA Today poll and a top-10 ranking in APR score.
 The men’s basketball team reached the NIT semifinals in New York and the baseball team reached the NCAA Tournament for the 27th time in the last 28 years.